 Many people who exercise consistently and follow a healthy diet are still frustrated by loose skin, pockets of fat, and a belly bulge.
-While fitness is important, often the effects of pregnancy, weight loss, the aging process, and multiple abdominal surgeries won't go away without surgery.
+While fitness is important, often the effects of pregnancy, weight changes, the aging process, and multiple abdominal surgeries won’t go away without surgery.
 Board‐certified plastic surgeon Dr. Michael S. Beckenstein performs abdominoplasty, often called a tummy tuck, to help his patients in Birmingham, AL have firmer, flatter contours.

 If you would like to meet with Dr. Beckenstein in Birmingham and find out if a tummy tuck can give you the improvements you want, please request your comprehensive consultation online or feel free to speak with an office associate at (205) 933-9308.

 Tummy tuck candidates should be close to their ideal body weight because this procedure is not intended for weight reduction.
 Women and men with excess fatty tissue, inelastic skin, and abdominal wall weakness are ideal candidates for abdominoplasty.
 Common reasons for choosing this procedure include: